Honey Garlic Air Fryer Tofu

 Tofu is the BEST thing to make in an air fryer because you don’t have to deal with an oily sticky mess on your stove or oven and it gets SO crispy.

 We’ll be finishing off this air fryer tofu with a sticky honey garlic and ginger sauce that is absolutely delicious.
+Serve it alongside my fried rice for a flavor-packed dinner!

 This recipe is also super quick and easy to make, only requiring about 15 minutes of cook time!
 You can serve it alongside some fresh jasmine rice and steamed broccoli or just enjoy it as is!
 Try my peanut tofu wraps or peanut butter noodles next!

-How to make tofu in the air fryer
+How to make air fryer tofu

 Remove the tofu from the package and drain off the excess water.
 Wrap in a towel to remove the liquid.
 If you want ultra crispy tofu, press it for about 20 minutes with a heavy object.